tianrui-qi/CS2340C_Team24/README.md

 ## Add Dining

-In the Dining page, users can add a new dining place by clicking the `Add Dining` button and entering the location, website, and date.
+In the Dining page, users can add a new dining place by clicking the `Add Dining` button and entering required fields.
 After users click the `Submit` button, in [DiniDatabase](app/src/main/java/com/example/sprint1/model/DiniDatabase.java), the app will randomly generate a key for this dining place and store each field as a value.
 Then, the app will add this dining key generated to the user's dining list in [UserDatabase](app/src/main/java/com/example/sprint1/model/UserDatabase.java).
 After the interaction with the database finishes, the app will refresh the dining page and list all the dining places stored under the user's dining list.